 - Actively monitor and contribute to relevant Open Source projects.

-The Security Working Group does all planning and tracking in JIRA which you can follow in detail given that you have the required access (IT gives access).
+The Security Working Group does all planning and tracking in [JIRA] which you can follow in detail if you are a Linaro member and have the required access (Linaro IT gives access).

 - [JIRA Security roadmap] (password required): https://cards.linaro.org/secure/StructureBoard.jspa?s=138

 - Kernel Self Protection Project: https://kernsec.org/wiki/index.php/Kernel_Self_Protection_Project

 - Travis: https://travis-ci.org/OP-TEE